grpc/grpc.io/content/docs/guides/auth/ALTS.md

 On a successful ALTS connection, the peer information (e.g., client’s service account) is stored in the AltsContext. gRPC provides a utility library for client authorization check.
-Assume that the server knows the expected client identity (e.g., foo@iam.gserviceaccount.com), it can run the following example codes to authorize the incoming RPC.
+Assuming that the server knows the expected client identity (e.g., foo@iam.gserviceaccount.com), it can run the following example codes to authorize the incoming RPC.